 5. Support through participation

-It’s one thing to sponsor a parade float, it’s another to actually take the time, especially if time off work is required, to show up at community events and participate in a meaningful way.
+It’s one thing to sponsor a pride parade float, it’s another to actually take the time, especially if time off work is required, to show up at community events and participate in a meaningful way.

 The focus of corporations during Pride typically is the parade (a giant advertisement), production lines (earned revenue) and a donation (an easy way to give back).
 None of these activities involve working within Queer communities to provide support where needed.
 Companies need to show up in the community and actually participate in the betterment of the lives of Queer folks.
 Show up at a queer food drive, provide free or low-cost sponsorships for queer events, help us provide for Queer Homeless Youth and the Trans Communities that are being attacked every day.